spatie/laravel-slack-slash-command/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-Parts of spatie/laravel-slack-slash-command, most notably the message and attachment functionalities were heavily inspired on [Regan McEntyre's Slack package](https://github.com/maknz/slack).
+The message and attachment functionalities were heavily inspired on [Regan McEntyre's Slack package](https://github.com/maknz/slack).

 ## About Spatie
 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).